jiteshs7/chatApp/README.md

 # chatApp

-A web application for chatting made with Node and react.
+A web application called "Talky" made for chatting.

+Built with Node and react.